Department of Education

 - Dispositions for teaching.
 These values, commitments, and professional ethics are listed on the undergraduate dispositions assessment.
 They are demonstrated by candidates in courses, field experiences, and interviews.

-- Satisfactory test performance.
+- Knowledge assessment.
 Satisfactory English and mathematics scores are required for admission.
 This requirement may be met by receiving the minimum score on any one of the tests in the chart below.

 |Test||Minimum English Score||Minimum Mathematics Score|